sapcc/limes/docs/users/api-spec-resources.md

     "availability_zone": "west-1",
     "amount": 100,
     "duration": "2 years",
-    "requested_at": 1696604400
+    "created_at": 1696604400
   }
 }
 ```

 The `commitment` object has the same structure as the `commitments[]` objects in `GET /v1/domains/:domain_id/projects/:project_id/commitments`.
-If `confirm_by` was given, a successful response will include the `confirmed_at` timestamp.
+If no `confirm_by` was given, a successful response will include the `confirmed_at` timestamp.

 ### POST /v1/domains/:domain\_id/projects/:project\_id/commitments/merge